tkanngiesser/text-anonymizer/README.md

 ## Todo

-- [ ] Add tests for if anonymization affects LLM response quality
+- [ ] Add tests for if anonymization affects LLM (such as OpenAI) response quality
-- [ ] Add tests for if anonymization affects Reranking quality
+- [ ] Add tests for if anonymization affects Reranking (such as Cohere) quality
 - [ ] Change replacements to be realistic instead of placeholders (could possibly affect AI apps)

 ## Development